davej23/attention-mechanism-unet/README.md

 ### Amazon 2 (Large) -- https://zenodo.org/record/4498086#.YMh3GfKSmCU

 ## Files
-+ **dataset** -- Folder of original dataset from Regular
++ **dataset** -- Folder of original dataset from Regular.
 + Workbook.ipynb -- Jupyter notebook of data processing, augmentation, model training and testing.
-+ preprocess-large.py -- Python script to preprocess GeoTIFFs from Large
++ preprocess-large.py -- Python script to preprocess GeoTIFFs from Large.
-+ preprocess-regular.py -- Python script to preprocess data in Regular
++ preprocess-regular.py -- Python script to preprocess data in Regular.
-+ model-evaluate.py -- Python script to print metrics (accuracy, precision, recall, F1-score) for U-Net, AM U-Net which are trained on different data
++ model-evaluate.py -- Python script to print metrics (accuracy, precision, recall, F1-score) for U-Net, AM U-Net which are trained on different data.
-+ requirements.txt -- Required Python libraries
++ requirements.txt -- Required Python libraries.

 ## How to use
 + Run pip -r requirements.txt to install libraries.